Seneca Fall Camporee

 Registration is done in two parts - unit/campsite registration and attendee registration.
 Start by reserving a campsite (comes with 5 attendee registrations) and then add attendees to fit your unit.
 An attendee is a youth or adult.

-Early unit registration (until August 31) - register for a campsite.
+Unit/campsite registration (until September 27) - register for a campsite.
 Price includes 5 attendee registrations.
-Cost $125
+Cost $75 until September 12, $100 between September 13-27.

-Early attendee registration (until September 30) - $25
+Regular attendee registration (until September 26) - $15

-Webelos attending for the day on Saturday (not camping) - $15
+Webelos attending for the day on Saturday (not camping) (closing October 2) - $15

-Webelos register and camp (if not LDS) as part of a Troop.
+Webelos register and camp as part of a Troop.
 There is no separate Webelos Den registration, your members are registered as Troop members for the weekend.
-Webelos travel to stations embedded in a Boy Scout Patrol.
+Webelos travel to stations embedded in a Scouts BSA Patrol.

 This is a Scouting event.
 It is not appropriate to bring siblings to the event.